 The purpose of a structured note is to provide a clear, concise, objective, persuasive, well-supported, evidence-based summary of our audit findings that allows users to understand the findings and the significance of those findings so they can make an informed decision.
-As required in 4-403g, a structured note is required on every lead working paper even if the cost element/audit area will be excluded from the audit report.
-There are two types of structured notes: (1) An explanatory note is used to convey findings for prospective or historical costs and other issues that are not internal control, operational, or CAS related, and (2) A Statement of Conditions and Recommendations (SOCAR) is used to convey findings for internal control examinations, operational audits, and CAS audits.
+There are two types of structured notes: (1) A Statement of Conditions and Recommendations (SOCAR) is used to convey findings for CAS audits, performance audits, and when reporting on compliance with DFARS criteria and (2) an explanatory note is used to convey findings for prospective or historical costs and other issues that do not specifically require the use of a SOCAR.